INPHINITHY/Web_Structure/README.md

 ## 🚀 **How to Get Started**

 1. **Organize Your Files**:
-   - Place `index.php` at the root of your project.
+   - Keep `index.php` at the root of your project.
+It will be the landing page.
    - Store reusable components like headers and footers inside the `includes/` folder.
-   - Pages that users will interact with, such as `home.php`, should reside in the `pages/` directory.
+   - Pages that users will interact with, such as `about.php`, should reside in the `pages/` directory.
    - Use the `templates/` folder for layouts and forms that can be reused across different parts of the site.

 2. **Avoid Common Pitfalls**: